pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1510 Java JFR

+Today I was learning more about the JFR tool due to some performance issues in my work related with high CPU usage for a Java application.

 ### Day 1509 Visual Studio Code Problems

 Today I was reading the Settings Sync Visual Studio Code documentation, I am having some problems with sync my editor configuration.
 Maybe I will need to continue solving this issue tomorrow.